-The euro crisis exhibits the fatal state the EU and capitalism is in at the moment.
+– The euro crisis exhibits the fatal state the EU and capitalism is in at the moment.
 When the euro falls, we expect the entire union to go with it.
-What real continents with real people and real communities need is rational mergers, not profit-motivated ones.
+What people and countries need is rational mergers, not profit-motivated ones.

 The chief reason for the colossal debts of many EU member states and the imminent breakdown of the common currency is that the union did not first require a minimum of sound socio-economic development in local areas.
 From the beginning, the European common market was based on the four freedoms of free flow of capital, goods, services and labor.

 According to PROUT, a socio-economic merger between two or more mutually foreign areas should not take place until a number of basic features are properly developed and fulfilled by all parties.
 These include same economic problems, uniform economic potentialities, ethnic similarities, the sentimental legacy of the people, and similar geographical features.
 In Europe, as on most continents, there is vast scope for utilizing the inherent dynamics of these features, leading to proper mergers of countries and regions once the welfare of all has been developed to a significant extent locally.

 It may be that the concept of a common European market was conceived of and realized in a war-weary atmosphere that cried out for peace in Europe and indeed the world.
 True, there is little use in arguing against war.
 However, it is also true that the EU in its present form was never a remedy for lasting peace.
 What we have on our hands now is menacing economic, military and other forms of instability both on the European continent and throughout the world.